 1/2 cup Kidney Beans Dry or 200g Cooked Kidney Beans

-2- Heat 2 tbsp of the oil in a large pan over a medium heat.
+2- Heat 2 tbsp of oil in a large frying pan over a medium heat.
 Fry the halloumi cheese until they are golden brown, then set aside.

 3 - If you are using dried kidney beans, boil the kidney beans in a large pot.
 Make sure you do not add any salt or acid to the water as it slows down the cooking process.

-4 - Empty in one jar of Exotic Bazaar Ghormeh Sabzi - Sautéed Herbs & Persian Lime with 100ml of water/stock.
+4 - Pour in one jar of Exotic Bazaar Ghormeh Sabzi - Sautéed Herbs & Persian Lime with 100ml of water/stock.

 *Optional: Add the pre-soaked Persian Limes.